s611211397/line-bot-mcp-server/README.md

 ### Step 2: Get a channel access token

 This MCP server utilizes a LINE Official Account.
-If you do not have one, please create it by following [this instructions](https://developers.line.biz/en/docs/messaging-api/getting-started/).
+If you do not have one, please create it by following [this instructions](https://developers.line.biz/en/docs/messaging-api/getting-started/#create-oa).

+If you have a LINE Official Account, enable the Messaging API for your LINE Official Account by following [this instructions](https://developers.line.biz/en/docs/messaging-api/getting-started/#using-oa-manager).

 To connect to the Messaging API, you need to have a channel access token.
 You can confirm this by following [this instructions](https://developers.line.biz/en/docs/basics/channel-access-token/#long-lived-channel-access-token).